w3c-fedid/FedCM/README.md

 ![](static/mock19.svg)

-In this variation, we offer the user the identity-specific controls whenever cross-site identity-specific communication is conducted (e.g. from the relying party to the IDP and vice versa), based on our ability to [classify](#classification).
+In this variation, we offer the user the identity-specific controls whenever cross-site identity-specific communication is conducted (e.g. from the relying party to the IDP and vice versa), based on our ability to [classify](#classification) them.

+This variation is a great **baseline** because it is perfectly backwards compatible.
+Neither relying parties nor identity providers have to redeploy, nor users will have to change their mental models about federation.

-This variation isn't perfect: while it is backwards compatible with most of the deployment of federation, we believe it leaves something be desired on user experience.
+But this variation isn't perfect: while it is backwards compatible with most of the deployment of federation, we believe it leaves something be desired on **user experience**.

-For one, the user has to make two determinations (on the consequences of tracking) that are unrelated to the job to be done (sign-in), which leads us to the [mediation-oriented](consumers.md#the-mediation-oriented-variation) variation (which comes with trade-offs too).
+For one, the user has to make **two** choices (on the consequences of tracking) that are unrelated to the job to be done (sign-in) which we don't expect to be the most effective way to affect change.
+That leads us to the [mediation-oriented](consumers.md#the-mediation-oriented-variation) variation which bundles these prompts into a browser mediated experience (which also comes with trade-offs).

-For two, the user has to make a determination altogether (one that we believe is unnecessary), which leads us to the [delegation-oriented](consumers.md#the-delegation-oriented-variation) variation (which, again, comes with its set of trade-offs too).
+Secondly, we believe that we are possibly making the user make a determination (to be tracked) that isn't necessary.
+The [delegation-oriented](consumers.md#the-delegation-oriented-variation) variation (which, again, comes with its set of trade-offs too) tries to solve the tracking risks by pulling more responsibilites for the user agent.

+It is an active area of investigation to determine the **relationship** between these approaches.
+To the best of our knowledge so far, we expect these to be mutually complementary (rather than exclusive) and to co-exist long term.
+Each comes with trade-offs and it is still early to know what market (if any) each fits.

 ## Enterprise